 San Francisco was blasted by a few inches of rain in a single day on Thursday, Dec.
 11, 2014.
-It was an ‘atmospheric river’ (AR) like a fire hose of water vapor flowing about a mile up in the air off the sea from the equatorial region beyond Hawai’i.
+It was an ‘atmospheric river’ (AR) blasting at the coast like a fire hose.
+These “rivers” contain as much water as many Mississippis, wafting through the air about a mile above the sea from the equatorial region beyond Hawai’i.

 I was in a canyon in the Gold Country last weekend, at the Yuba River researching my usual, the storm of 1862.
 And going for a nice swim.
 The Bridgeport covered bridge has signs saying it was built to replace the one washed away by the storm.

 I marveled at the beauty of the canyon, saw a sign about gold panning regulations and found myself singing, “In a cavern, in a canyon, excavating for a mine….”
 I suddenly wondered, Is this song about the flood!?
 Is this yet another clue to [...]